 - Grants are for a minimum of 2 months of work.
 They are awarded for specialised training, independent research, or to assist in the completion of a postgraduate degree.

-- All candidates must have obtained admission to the proposed place of study or research prior to applying to IFUW’s competition.
+- All candidates must have obtained admission to the proposed place of study or research prior to applying to GWI’s competition.

 - No assistance is given for attending conferences or for direct family support.